Colour wheel theory of love: Ludus

 Ludus means "game" or "school" in Latin.
 Lee uses the term to describe those who see love as a desire to want to have fun with each other, to do activities indoor and outdoor, tease, indulge, and play harmless pranks on each other.
 The acquisition of love and attention itself may be part of the game.

 Ludic lovers want to have as much fun as possible.
 When they are not seeking a stable relationship, they rarely or never become overly involved with one partner and often can have more than one partner at a time, in other words, a school of partners.
 They do not reveal their true thoughts and feelings to their partner(s), especially if they think they can gain some kind of advantage over their partner(s).
 The expectation may also be that the partner(s) should also be similarly minded.
 If a relationship materializes it will be about having fun and indulging in activities of varying degrees of learnedness together.

-This love style carries the likelihood of infidelity.
-In its most extreme form, ludic love can become sexual addiction.

-Examples of Ludus in movies include Dangerous Liaisons, Cruel Intentions, and Kids.

 Storge

 Storge is the Greek term for familial love.
 Lee defines Storge as growing slowly out of friendship and based more on similar interests and a commitment to one another rather than on passion.
 However, he chooses Storge, rather than the term Philia (the usual term for friendship) to describe this kind of love.

 There is a love between siblings, spouses, cousins, parents, and children.
 Storge necessitates certain familial loyalties, responsibilities, duties, and entitlements.
 The dwelling is to be a sanctuary for its members and all members of a family are to pull through together in difficult times.
 Except for marriage, all other relationships have existed often by blood for as long as the individuals have known each other.
 In marriage, a couple, who formerly did not accord each other this love, promises to extend and build this love and form a new bond of kinship.
 Family members hold each other in good esteem to the outside world.
 Insults undermine the connected family reputations.
 In many judicial systems, a family member cannot be asked to testify in court against a member of one's immediate family for a crime external to the family.
 Storgic love often develops gradually out of friendship, or out of extended duration of cohabitation.
 The friendship in some cases can endure beyond the breakup of the relationship.

-Examples of Storge can be seen in movies including Love & Basketball, When Harry Met Sally..., and Zack and Miri Make a Porno.